 Although SSS asks for applicants to download tax documents, please do not do this.
 Instead, email or mail a copy of the most recent federal tax return directly to the Director of Admissions.
 Only the 1040 is needed; please do not send additional schedules.

-Applications should be submitted by September 1st.
+Applications for financial aid for re-enrolling students should be submitted by May 15th.

 Applicants must re-apply for financial aid for each academic year.